Rocket Vault-RocketX (RVF) Price Tops $0.16 on Top Exchanges

 Buying and Selling Rocket Vault-RocketX

-It is usually not possible to buy alternative cryptocurrencies such as Rocket Vault-RocketX directly using US dollars.
-Investors seeking to acquire Rocket Vault-RocketX should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Rocket Vault-RocketX using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Rocket Vault-RocketX directly using US dollars.
+Investors seeking to trade Rocket Vault-RocketX should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Rocket Vault-RocketX using one of the aforementioned exchanges.

 Receive News & Updates for Rocket Vault-RocketX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rocket Vault-RocketX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.